JakubSlaby/Chirp/README.md

 ### Quantum Console Integration
 I have prepared additional integration with Quantum Console allowing for more detailed information, filtering and search.
 The full upgrade instructions will be published soon.

+## Contributing
+If you find any issues or think there are missing features that could benefit the package please use [GitHub Issues](/issues) to report any bugs or ideas.

 <p align="right">
   <a href="https://www.twitch.tv/sparrowgamedev">